 1. Golden sandy beaches in land-locked countries certainly attract a healthy premium.
 Bulago is the only island in the locality that enjoys sandy beaches along 80% of its shoreline.

-2. Uganda’s Riviera is Well-established: Since 1999 Lake Victoria Sailing Company Ltd. (LVSC) has been transforming this tropical, equatorial island into a Barefoot Paradise getaway.
+2. Uganda’s Riviera is well-established: Since 1999 Lake Victoria Sailing Company Ltd. (LVSC) has been transforming this tropical, equatorial island into a Barefoot Paradise getaway with protected forest.

 3. Uganda’s unique beach resort, Pineapple Bay Resort, has been established for 20 years.

 4. The stunning One Minute South villa, established for 14 years, is the perfect island getaway for parties, workshops, retreats and weddings.